 Commuter Services: TELEWORKING

-COVID-19 is requiring more people telework, also known as telecommuting.
-As an alternative to commuting each day, some jobs can be done virtually, using only a computer, phone, and internet connection.
-In addition to helping support the more recent social distancing mandates, telework also eliminates the time you spend driving to and from work, as well as driving expenses.
-Prior to the coronavirus outbreak, many employees telecommuted only once or twice a week, but with new COVID-19 mandates it has become full-time for many.
+Telework is an alternative to commuting each day, as some jobs can be done virtually, using only a computer, phone, and internet connection.
+In addition to supporting more recent social distancing mandates that resulted from the coronavirus pandemic, telework also eliminates the time you spend driving to and from work, saving on driving expenses as well as reducing traffic congestion.

 10 GOLDEN RULES FOR EFFECTIVE TELEWORK: